 The concept is to take back control of your IP address by using something called a VPN.
 By creating a secure, encrypted channel to a VPN in a specific country you basically make your browsing private and your location too.
 All the web sites will see the VPN servers address as your home location which means it doesn’t actually matter where you really are.

 For example one of the most popular uses of VPN services is to allow access to the BBC iPlayer, the BBC’s main site which is available to all UK license payers entirely free but only if they are in the UK.
+There’s a surprising amount of the best BBC Studios shows on iPlayer, plus of course all live broadcasts on their eleven channels.
 Millions of people use it from abroad though by simply connecting to a UK based VPN server and watching wherever they are.

 Sure it’s an extra cost if you avoid the free ones which install spam and adware on your computer.
 Yet the cost is pretty low when you consider the myriad of uses and benefits it can give you online.
 If you’re a UK TV fan you could actually just use a VPN to access the BBC iPlayer and ITV Hub instead, both of which are completely free and have thousands of shows for free.
 You can also watchlive TV on them which means you catch all the latest stuff too unlike Britbox.